 Boudot enjoyed a first Pattern victory when Brigantin landed the Group 3 Prix de Lutece in September 2010 and made his debut in Group 1 company in the Gold Cup at Royal Ascot in June 2011, when Brigantin stayed on well to take third behind Fame And Glory.

-In 2015, he rode his first Group 1 winner in Britain as he partnered Esoterique to victory in the Kingdom of Bahrain Sun Chariot Stakes at Newmarket.
+In 2015, he rode his first Group 1 winner in Britain and Series win as he partnered Esoterique to victory in the Kingdom of Bahrain Sun Chariot Stakes at Newmarket.
 On November 22, 2016, he chalked up a new European Flat record when a four-timer at Chantilly saw him post his 275th winner of the year.

 QIPCO British Champions Series Victories